December 16, 2022 saw more developments on the international implementation of Pillar Two.

 In a statement by the OECD on December 16, 2022, it was announced that Azerbaijan has joined the Inclusive Framework on BEPS and will implement the two-pillar solution.
 They have therefore agreed to implement both Pillar One and Pillar Two.

-For Pillar One, the multilateral convention is expected for mid 2023, however Azerbaijan can now begin the process of drafting legislation to implement the Pillar Two GloBE rules from 2023.
+For Pillar One, the multilateral convention is expected for mid 2023, however Azerbaijan can now begin the process of drafting legislation to implement the Pillar Two GloBE rules.